-Parsing actions entails that relations between objects are discovered.
+Describing actions entails that relations between objects are discovered.
 A pervasively neural account of this process requires that fundamental problems are solved: the neural pointer problem, the binding problem, and the problem of generating discrete processing steps from time-continuous neural processes.
-We present a prototypical solution to these problems in a neural dynamic model that comprises dynamic neural fields holding representations close to sensorimotor surfaces as well as dynamic nodes holding discrete, language-like representations.
-Making the connection between these two types of representations enables the model to parse actions as well as ground movement phrases-all based on real visual input.
-We demonstrate how the dynamic neural processes autonomously generate the processing steps required to parse or ground objectoriented action.
+We present a prototypical solution to these problems in a neural dynamic model that comprises dynamic neural fields holding representations close to sensorimotor surfaces as well as dynamic neural nodes holding discrete, language-like representations.
+Making the connection between these two types of representations enables the model to describe actions as well as to perceptually ground movement phrases-all based on real visual input.
+We demonstrate how the dynamic neural processes autonomously generate the processing steps required to describe or ground object-oriented actions.
+By solving the fundamental problems of neural pointing, binding, and emergent discrete processing, the model may be a first but critical step toward a systematic neural processing account of higher cognition.

-Keywords: relations; neural process model; action parsing; dynamic field theory; grounded cognition; cognitive schemas
+Keywords: Relations; Neural process model; Action parsing; Dynamic field theory; Grounded cognition; Image schemas